Baptism Preparation Class

-Nativity Catholic Church offers the Sacrament of Baptism by appointment.
+Nativity Catholic Parish offers the Sacrament of Baptism by appointment.

-Pre-Baptism Classes are held monthly in the Upper Room of the Nativity Church Office.
-Please register for the class with the link above.
+Baptism Preparation Classes are held on the Third Saturday of each month at 10am in the Upper Room of the Nativity Parish Office.
+Sign in for the class when you arrive.

-Please contact the church office with questions or to schedule Baptism.
+Please contact the church office with questions or to schedule a Baptism.

 Infant Baptism

-Nativity Catholic Church offers the Sacrament of Baptism by appointment.
+Nativity Catholic Parish offers the Sacrament of Baptism by appointment.

 Infant Baptisms are held at 2pm on the First Sunday of every month in English and on the Third Sunday of every month in Spanish.

-Please download the forms below for all requirements and required document. the requirements and way baptisms will be held has changed, so to please read the documents carefully.
+Please download the forms below for all requirements and required documents.
+The requirements and method of baptism has changed, so please read the documents carefully.

 Adult Baptism

-Nativity Catholic Church offers the Sacrament of Baptism by appointment.
+Nativity Catholic Parish offers the Sacrament of Baptism by appointment.

 There will not be any baptisms held on April 27th 2025.